 - Let your child feed herself and choose what she eats.

 - If your child doesn't like a particular food, keep offering it.
 She may change her mind later.

-- At this stage, your child should be eating 3 meals and 2 healthy snacks a day.
+- At this stage, your child should be eating about 3 meals and 2 healthy snacks a day.